Clinical Musicianship (Level 1)

 This is the first of two levels of an independent study course in the philosophy and practicum of the clinical science and art of healthcare music.
 All students are required to complete CMCP Level 1 before proceeding to Level 2.
 The program is a self-paced and accredited home study course for singers and instrumentalists who wish to become practitioners of clinical music at the bedside.

 Level 1 provides an introduction to clinical music concepts and therapeutic music skills.
-In order to complete Level 1, a student will read and write book reports, demonstrate an ability to play the basic therapeutic music styles in a smooth and flowing manner, plus satisfactorily complete the final exam.
-A student who successfully completes Level 1 is qualified to register for Level 2 for further studies into the science of therapeutic music, self care, business skills, and practical skills of bedside music.
+In order to complete Level 1, a student will read and write book reports, demonstrate an ability to play the basic therapeutic music styles in a smooth and flowing manner, plus satisfactorily complete the final exams.
+A student who successfully completes Level 1 is qualified to register for Level 2 for further studies into the science of therapeutic music, self care, business skills, modal music improvisation, and practical skills of bedside music.
 A student who successfully completes Level 2 earns certification as a Certified Therapeutic Musician with the title of “Certified Clinical Musician" (CCM).

 Because the course is a self-study course, no travel is required.
 The Level 1 tuition includes the course notebook, access to the log-in portion of the Harp for Healing website, up to eight hours of mentoring from an authorized CMCP mentor, final submission assessment, and access to a closed CMCP Facebook and Google discussion groups.
 Additional community resources are available for a small fee.
-Mentoring is done by email, Skype, FaceTime, phone or any mode that is acceptable to the student and mentor.
+Mentoring is done by email, Skype, FaceTime, Zoom, phone or any mode that is acceptable to the student and mentor.
 Those who wish to travel may make personal arrangements with their mentor or home office.

 - To gain an understanding of the practice of therapeutic music, its applications and how it differs from performance music